JBAhire/Awesome-CloudOps-Automation/README.md

 ## 📣 Stay Informed
 Keep up-to-date with the latest news, updates, and announcements by following us on Twitter and Linkedin.

-Together, let's make Awesome-CloudOps-Automation the go-to solution for runbook automation and cloud infrastructure management!
+Together, let's make Runbooks.sh the go-to solution for runbook automation and cloud infrastructure management!